Who We Are

 Yasmin Ghahremani is an Associate Editorial Director at The Balance, where she oversees educational content about consumer financial products, ranging from credit cards to life insurance.
 She joined the team in April 2019, bringing seven years of experience educating consumers about personal finance.
 She was previously a managing editor at CreditCards.com and Wise Bread, and a contract editor at LendingTree.

 Hilarey Gould is an associate editorial director at The Balance.
-During her 10+ years in the digital media space, she's developed a love for all things personal finance, from saving and investing money to credit card perks and mortgage rates.
+During her 10+ years in the digital media space, she's developed a passion for economics, saving, investing, credit card perks, mortgage rates, and more.
 Hilarey began her career at TripAdvisor, and has since held full-time and freelance roles at a variety of media companies including realtor.com, Bankrate, and SmartAsset.
 Hilarey has a master's in journalism from the University of Missouri, and a bachelor's in journalism and professional writing from The College of New Jersey (TCNJ).
 She also works as an adjunct professor at TCNJ, teaching social media strategies to journalism students.

 Helen joined The Balance in June 2019 and became senior news editor in May 2020 to lead the expansion of the website's news coverage.
 She has more than 17 years of journalism experience, mostly in business and finance news.
 She has worked at American Banker and Bloomberg News, covering banking and insurance and taking on reporting and editing roles with ever increasing responsibility.
 She is passionate about making complicated topics easy for the layperson to understand and compulsive about accuracy and transparency.